azriel0508/azriel0508/README.md

 I am currently aiming to improve my knowledge in computer science, especially in machine learning, AI, and cybersecurity.
 I want to expand my network on GitHub and also learn how I can maximise the tools provided by GitHub.

-- 🌱 I’m currently learning Python, HTML, and Java.
+- 🌱 I’m currently learning Python, HTML, CSS, C and Java.
 - 👯 I’m Filipino.
 - 📫 How to reach me: felixeim (instagram) and Felix Elmido (facebook)
 - 😄 Pronouns: he/him